Skip to main content

 Published on: June 23, 2022

 Have you seen the videos of toddlers swiping on books as if they were iPads?
 Let's face it, kids today are growing up with screens.
-Your preschooler probably already knows about video game characters like Sonic and Pokémon from popular kids' tv shows.
+Your preschooler probably already knows about video game characters like Sonic and Pokémon from popular kids' TV shows.
 So, what do you do when your 5-year-old asks about playing video games, and where do you even start?
 We’re here to help, with some useful tips to promote good screen-time habits together with some age-appropriate games to play with your kid.

 Set limits from the start

 As with all screen time, it’s important to set time limits.
-We started off with thirty minutes for our kids.
+We started off with 30 minutes for our kids.
 Keep your kids mindful by having them help you set an alarm.
 On a phone or tablet, just use the device itself.
 For console gaming, we use the oven timer.
 And be sure to check the total screen time occasionally (found under settings) — it’s easy to agree to a few more minutes here and there and lose track of the actual minutes they’ve logged.

 Chances are your kids already know what they want to play.
 But even if you think you know what’s what, it’s worth spending a few minutes checking out that content yourself.
 To do this, search for the game's name plus “gameplay” on YouTube to see exactly what your kids will be doing.
 I still do this for my teenager when he asks for new titles.
-Thankfully, Common Sense Media also covers video games; it’s a great resource to give you a head’s up on any objectionable content.
+Thankfully, Common Sense Media also covers video games; it’s a great resource to give you a heads-up on any objectionable content.

 Devices to use